SnellerInc/sneller/README.md

 $ go build ./...
 ```

+## AVX-512 support

+Please make sure that your CPU has [AVX-512](https://en.wikipedia.org/wiki/AVX-512#CPUs_with_AVX-512) support.
+Also note that AVX-512 is widely available on all major cloud providers: for [AWS](https://aws.amazon.com/intel/) we recommend c6i (Ice Lake) or r5 (Skylake), for GCP we recommend N2, M2, or C2 instance types, or either Dv4 or Ev4 families on [Azure](https://azure.microsoft.com/en-us/blog/new-general-purpose-and-memoryoptimized-azure-virtual-machines-with-intel-now-available/).

 ## Quick test drive

-The easiest way to try out sneller is via the `sneller` executable, there is some sample data available in the `sneller-samples` S3 bucket, for example using some data from the (excellent) [gharchive.org](https://www.gharchive.org):
+The easiest way to try out sneller is via the (standalone) `sneller` executable.

+We've made some sample data available in the `sneller-samples` bucket, based on the (excellent) [GitHub archive](https://www.gharchive.org).
+Here are some queries that illustrate what you can do with Sneller on [fairly complex](https://api.github.com/events) JSON event structures containing 100+ fields.

+#### simple count
 ```console
 $ cd cmd/sneller
 $ aws s3 cp s3://sneller-samples/gharchive-1day.ion.zst .